JOB OBJECTIVES:

 - Any combination of education and experience equivalent to graduation from high school and considerable experience repairing automotive and power-driven equipment.

-- Five years of full-time paid employment in the servicing, maintenance, and repair of motor vehicles or motor equipment, one year of which must have involved responsibility for performing automotive and/or heavy-duty truck repair with mechanical and electronic system troubleshooting.
+- Five years of full-time paid employment in the servicing, maintenance, and repair of motor vehicles or motor equipment, one year of which must have involved responsibility for performing automotive repair with mechanical and electronic system troubleshooting.

 - Vocational training in the field of automotive design and component repair.
 Factory certified training courses.